 What are Montessori sensorial materials?

-These materials were brilliantly designed by Dr. Maria Montessori in the late 1800's to help a child absorb abstract information, sharpen their senses, and classify their environment all while using these concrete hands-on manipulatives.
-Each material has a "control of error" to allow the child to self-correct while working with the material.
+These materials were brilliantly designed by Dr. Maria Montessori in the late 1800's.
+Her goal was to help a child absorb abstract information, sharpen their senses, and classify their environment.
+All while using these concrete hands-on manipulatives.
+Each material has a "control of error" to allow the child to self-correct himself.
 This encourages the child to process the information for themselves and find the answer to the problem.
 The beauty of Montessori materials is that they teach a child to think for themselves using a systematic approach.
+These materials help a child embrace and fine-tune their senses.
+The materials cover the five senses.

 The Five Senses Include: